Knowunity KI

 This skepticism ultimately culminated in the Brexit referendum and the UK's subsequent departure from the European Union, marking a new chapter in the country's relationship with Europe and its place in the world.

-o England started to domina
+* England started

 The Kingdom Unites (and 'Disunites'?)